getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 **Constraints:**

-- This item may occur multiple times per Envelope.
+- This Item may occur multiple times per Envelope.
-- Ingestion may limit the maximum number of items per Envelope, see *Ingestion*.
+- Ingestion may limit the maximum number of Items per Envelope, see *Ingestion*.

 **Envelope Headers:**